 - You Can Read Copies of a Peace Treaty (if you know the language) from 1269 B.C.

 Speaking of the question, “What is a contract?”, it's easy to forget those that exist not between individuals, but rather between whole societies.
 In approximately 1274 B.C., the Hittites and Egyptians waged a massive battle for Kadesh, a city strategically located on important trade routes.
 Egypt sent 20,000 men and the Hittites devoted 37,000 men to the battle.
 Both sides claimed victory, but in truth, both sides had reason to seek peace – which is exactly what they did.
 In 1269 B.C., the oldest surviving peace treaty, the Kadesh Treaty, was signed.
 The treaty, now on display in the United Nations, calls for “everlasting peace”.
 Wouldn’t it be nice if modern leaders could aim so high.

 - The History of Contract Law Even Addresses Infertility

 Archaeologists in Turkey have located a 4,000-year-old tablet, believed to be a marriage contract.
 Laqipum, the male, married Hatala, the female.
 Interestingly, if Hatala does not produce a child, she agrees to purchase a slave woman to bear a child for her husband.
 Once offspring is produced, Laqipum may dispose of the slave by selling her.
 Talk about a tough prenup!

 At ContractSafe, we admittedly lack experience with ancient contracts chiseled into stone and silver tablets.
-Writing may have been created as a way to create contracts, but their method of storage was a bit too old-school for us.
+The history of contracts offers great insights, but historical methods of storage are a bit too old-school for us.
 When it comes to efficiently storing all your modern-day contracts, forget the warehouse and manpower needed to locate your tablet--we have everything you need to find your contract at your fingertips.
 Start your free trial today!